GMHC: 2000s

+2010s

 Gay Men's Health Crisis (GMHC) moved to a new and expanded home consisting of 110,000 sqft of redesigned and renovated space at 446 West 33rd Street in Manhattan.
+At the time of the announcement, co-founder Larry Kramer expressed disappointment with the move.

 GMHC expanded its wide range of services for over 100,000 New Yorkers affected by HIV/AIDS.
 These services include health and nutrition education, legal, housing and mental health support, vocational training and case management.
 With a new state-of-the-art kitchen and larger dining room, free hot meals will be served to more clients.
 The Keith Haring Food Pantry Program will increase its capacity to provide grocery bags and nutrition counseling to more people in need.

-During GMHC’s move into their new building they were met with discrimination from prospective landlords.
+During GMHC's move into their new building they were met with discrimination from prospective landlords.
 Many did not understand what GMHC was and how they offered services to the community and those sick with HIV/AIDS.
 Even when GMHC found a place to live there were several restrictions placed upon by the landlord.
-A major one was that GMHC couldn’t perform any sort of medical procedures on the premises.
+A major one was that GMHC couldn't perform any sort of medical procedures on the premises.
 This forced the GMHC clinic to not move along with the rest of GMHC.

 The new location enabled GMHC to expand its services to meet the growing and complex needs of people affected by HIV/AIDS.
 In this 39th year of the epidemic, HIV continues to rise at alarming rates – locally and nationally – particularly among women, African Americans, Latinos and men who have sex with men.

+In 2010, GMHC expanded its "I Love My Boo" anti-stigma campaign into New York City subways.
+The ads featured Black and Latino same-sex couples embracing, holding hands and kissing and promoted HIV testing among gay men of color.
+The campaign, which had previously run in gay bars, received positive praise from journalist Kai Wright, who called it one of the "smartest, most compelling public health campaigns."

+In May 2010, GMHC celebrated the 25th anniversary of its annual fundraiser, AIDS Walk New York.
+GMHC had hoped to raise $5.3 million for the occasion and ended up raising $5.7 million.

+GMHC joined an open letter from several nonprofit organizations urging the FDA to approve Truvada for use as pre-exposure prophylaxis in 2011.

+GMHC partnered with GLAAD to denounce the New York City Department of Health and Mental Hygiene's ad campaign "Never Just HIV", which used graphic images to warn people that an HIV diagnosis could lead to other comorbidities.
+Francisco Roque, then the director of community health, said the ad campaign "paints this picture of gay men as these sort of disease-ridden vessels."
+GLAAD President Jarrett Barrios called the ad "sensationalized" and added that it "misses the mark in fairly and accurately representing what it's like to live with HIV/AIDS."